Coaching Model / “Time Out”

 Cultivating Their Inner World

 But this time out provides them with access to an angle of vision on life that they can get nowhere else.
-The deconstruction of their old identity allows them to stand back “take stock” “get a fresh perspective” and see their life objectively from the outside.
+The deconstruction of their old identity allows them to “stand back” “zoom out” “take stock” “get a fresh perspective” and see their life objectively from the outside.
 In other words, they’ve removed their old identity glasses so that they can see the world anew.
 Without the old glasses, they obtain new visibility.
 The invisible becomes visible; the invisible social constructions that formed their past identity, are now visible.
 They can now objectively see the layers of themselves that were constructed by society and the external world.
+They truths, laws and rules of the society they live in are illuminated.
 They also come to realise that a significant part of their old “reality” was in their head, not out there; the flawless parent, the trustworthy boss, the honest corporation, the perfect wife and the lifelong friend are an inner cast of characters looking for actors to play the parts.
 Everything they ordinarily thought of as reality is now seen as some sort of an illusion.

 Building a New Identity